-Take heart, for you can be happy after a breakup – or even a divorce.
+Imagine being happier after a breakup – or even a divorce – than you were before!
+It may sound unbelievable, but it is possible.
 These five tips on how to be alone and happy after your relationship ends will give you a strong foundation of peace, joy, and freedom.

 “I am struggling with the idea of being alone in life,” said Catherine on How to End a Relationship When You Don’t Want to Be Alone.
 “My relationship ended years ago but the divorce just came through.
 My two kids are grown.
 They live in different cities and have their own lives and children.
 My mother has gone on to be with the Lord, my father is wonderful but very old.
 My siblings live in other parts of the country.
 I’m dating a man casually but it’s not serious.
 I’m scared I’ll never be happy alone.”